 Twelve years old is the average age of girls who are sexually trafficked in the United States.
 Most of them are girls who ran away from an abusive home.
 I learned these facts at church today and didn't know whether to scream or cry!
 In my own country!
 Twelve years old!
-At puberty's onset for the early birds and ahead of it for the majority of girls.
+Puberty's onset for the early birds and ahead of it for most girls.
 How horrifying!

 What can a former victim do to help protect and free current victims of sexual crimes?
 It is a question that I think most former victims ask at some point.
 How can we help end the pain and the tragedy?
-How can we save children from the anxiety, danger, and shame?
+How can we save children from such a fate?

 Other possible ways to help might include: